Li River

-The Li River or Li Jiang (漓江 (Lí Jiāng)) is the name for the upper reaches of the Gui River in northeastern Guangxi, China.
+The Li River or Li Jiang (漓江 (灕江, Lí Jiāng)) is the name for the upper reaches of the Gui River in northeastern Guangxi, China.
 It is part of the Xijiang River system in the Pearl River basin, flowing 164 km from Xing'an County to Pingle County.

 Background

 The Li River originates in the Mao'er Mountains in Xing'an County and flows in the general southern direction through Guilin, Yangshuo and Pingle.
 In Pingle, the Li merges with the Lipu and Gongcheng, becoming the Gui, and in turn falls into the Xijiang, the western tributary of the Pearl River.